-To evaluate model performance, we report class-wise accuracies along with their mean, as well as micro and macro F1-scores.
-As classification is performed by auto-regressive LLMs, some generations do not include a valid class.
-If this is the case, we fall back to the last classification of the hypothesis agent.
-If the method under evaluation does not have a hypothesis agent, or that hypothesis agent also predicts an invalid class, those predictions are defined as predictions of a separate fifth wrong class, however, we exclude their contribution to the macro F1-score.
+\paragraph{Metrics} To evaluate model performance, we report class-wise accuracies along with their mean, as well as micro and macro F1-scores.
 Additionally, we compute the Expected Calibration Error (ECE) to assess confidence calibration of our hypothesis agent.
 ECE measures the discrepancy between predicted confidence scores and actual accuracy.
 A lower ECE indicates better model calibration, meaning the predicted probabilities align well with actual correctness frequencies.